stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * Where we did come across problems or confusing situations there was plenty of documentation, examples and tutorials.

-At this point we paused to take stock because of course there was the elephant in the room: Vulkan is a complex API with a large number of enumerations and structures.
-Some of these components are also absolutely huge such as the `VkStructureType` enumeration or the `VkPhysicalDeviceLimits` structure.
+At this point we paused to take stock because of course JNA was only the technical half of the solution.
+Vulkan is a complex API with a large number of enumerations and structures, some of which are also absolutely huge such as the `VkStructureType` enumeration or the `VkPhysicalDeviceLimits` structure.
 We had shown that hand-crafting a fraction of the API could be done, but it would be very tedious and highly error-prone to attempt to do the same for the entire Vulkan library.

 We needed a code generator.